 EAST VILLAGE. was instructed to deliver PR, marketing, and social media support for Great Western Arcade, to help it navigate a crucial transition.
 With #TeamEV.’s help and guidance, GWA upped its game from being a public thoroughfare to a haven for those searching for the city’s most exciting independent brands.

-On boarded by CBRE just as the arcade was changing Centre Managers, EAST VILLAGE. was tasked with suggesting, creating, and communicating Great Western Arcade’s new direction.
+On boarded by CBRE just as the arcade was changing Centre Managers, retail PR experts EAST VILLAGE. were tasked with suggesting, creating, and communicating Great Western Arcade’s new direction.
 Looking to go from Victorian kitsch to heritage cool, the aim was to establish GWA as the one-stop-shop for all of Birmingham’s retail needs, delivered by small businesses.

 Added to this, we managed all aspects of Great Western Arcade’s social media, from the inception of the channels, through to the day-to-day content management, copy creation, audience engagement and ad spend.
 Through crafting the content, we were able to capture the arcade in real-time and ensure that while we showcased their own businesses, we still maintained brand consistency for GWA.

 Furthermore, using our insight and connections in the retail scene, we were able to help inform a new pop-up strategy for the arcade, which saw the empty units rented out to shorter-term tenants, who aligned with GWA’s new direction.
 This included working with Birmingham fashion retailer P&Co. and Provide Birmingham to set up their first physical stores, as well as Glimpse Opticians, the sister-company to Harborne’s Brittain Opticians.